BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 #### Prerequisites

+For running native app test, ensure that the APK or IPA file is downloaded and placed in the /resources/app folder.

 You need to upload the APK or IPA to BrowserStack, before you can run the test on BrowserStack.
 BrowserStack will provide you with an app_url which you need to use.

 You can upload the APK or IPA using a file on your filesystem or using a public url.